Symplectic Hodge Theory on Lie Algebroids: Lefschetz Algebroids

 The ``curvature'' of the connection ${}^\A \nabla$ is the $\End(E)$-valued algebroid $2$-form

-We say that ${}^\A \nabla$ is ``flat'' if $ R_ \nabla \equiv 0$ \end{definition} \begin{definition} Let $\A \ra M$ be a Lie Algebroid over a smooth manifold.
-A ``representation'' of $\A$ is a vector bundle $E$ equipped with a flat $\A$-connection. \end{definition} Using the connection we can create the space of forms with coefficients in a representation which inherits a grading from $\Omega^k_\A(M)$ and comes with a differential given by the covariant derivative \begin{definition} Let $\A \ra M$ be a Lie Algebroid and $E$ be a representation of $\A$.
+We say that ${}^\A \nabla$ is ``flat'' if $ R_ \nabla \equiv 0$. \end{definition} \begin{definition} Let $\A \ra M$ be a Lie algebroid over a smooth manifold.
+A ``representation'' of $\A$ is a vector bundle $E$ equipped with a flat $\A$-connection. \end{definition}

+\begin{definition} Let $\A \ra M$ be a Lie algebroid and $E$ be a representation of $\A$.
 Then the space of ``Algebroid $k$-forms with coefficients in $E$'' is defined as